KnightHacks/tk/README.md

 Your new command must have a data export, which is a SlashCommandBuilder object from the discord.js library.
 The command should also have an execute function that takes in the interaction object and sends a response back to the user.

-After adding a new command, please update `commands/index.ts` accordingly.
+After adding a new command, please update `commands/index.ts` and README.md accordingly.
 View commands/beep.ts for an example.

 ## Hooks